 In the middle of downtown Phoenix, Arizona, is a sight that might surprise anyone accustomed to Seattle’s homelessness crisis: a sprawling tent encampment that is, for the time being, exempt from sweeps.
 The “Zone,” as it’s known locally, is situated around the city's Human Services Campus (HSC), which includes everything from shelter beds to ID restoration services to a chaplain.
-While it has included more than 1,000 people at times, there are currently around 880 living there, according to Lisa Glow, CEO of Central Arizona Shelter Services (CASS), which operates 600 shelter beds on the campus.
+While the encampment has included more than 1,000 people at times, there are currently around 880 living there, according to Lisa Glow, CEO of Central Arizona Shelter Services (CASS), which operates 600 shelter beds on the campus.

 The encampment stands in stark contrast to Seattle’s encampment situation, which is defined by clusters of tents scattered across the entire city, all of which are at risk of being swept at any time.
 While many unhoused folks still camp further out in dry riverbeds called “washes” and other secluded places, Phoenix’s sidewalks are largely free of tents.

 At first glance, it seems like a vast improvement over Seattle’s approach.
 Instead of chasing people around the city, a significant portion of the unhoused population remains in place next to resources specifically built to serve them.
 While the establishment of the Zone wasn’t exactly a policy decision — according to Eric Brickley, “half” director of Feed PHX, an organization that does mutual aid and harm reduction in the Zone, it was established because campers organized and refused to leave — the state is now looking to codify such camps.